bulletmark/mpr/README.md

-    run                 Run the given local scripts on device. eval                Evaluate and print the given strings on device. exec                Execute the given strings on device. bootloader          Enter bootloader on device.
+    run                 Run the given local scripts on device. eval                Evaluate and print the given strings on device. exec                Execute the given strings on device. mip (m)             Use mip to install packages on device. bootloader          Enter bootloader on device.
     df                  Show flash usage on device.
     setrtc              Set the Real Time Clock (RTC) on device.